 - Sentences to prison for at least seven years

 - Alcoholism or drug abuse

 - Irretrievable breakdown

 Warren Freeman Attorney at Law will fight to preserve your rights and safeguard your assets.
-As a family law attorney, Warren has represented many clients whose assets would have otherwise been lost if it weren’t for his professional legal representation.
-This is a an incredibly difficult time, and there is absolutely no reason for you to go it alone.
+As a family law attorney, Warren has represented many clients whose assets would have been otherwise lost if it weren’t for his professional legal representation.
+This is an incredibly difficult time, and there is absolutely no reason for you to go at it alone.

 Grappling with a contentious divorce?
 Having represented Oxford and Calhoun County clients for more than 20 years, Warren Freeman Attorney at Law can help guide you through every step of this difficult process.
 Call (256) 253-3169 to schedule your free consultation today.